ZYenGroupLimited/Geognomo/README.md

 ```

 ## Using Geognomo Api for geocoding:

-As being open source project we provide api service for public, which can be integrated into any application and services.
+As GeoGnomo is an open source project, we have provided API as well.
+It can be integrated into any application and services.
-Z/Yen will keep web api updated as new improvements are introduced in github.
+Z/Yen will keep the web API updated as new improvements are introduced in GitHub.
-Api is URL base api.
-So you will query the web url and get result in json format which you can further manipulate as your need.
+This API is a URL based API.
+You will query the web url and get results in JSON format which can be further manipulated by you.

 Url for Api uses are as follows: "http://geognomo.com/"
 - geognomo/api/latlon2qtm/latitude/longitude/altitude/level: